Gold Prices, Silver Prices and Exchange Rates

 Simple but True

-It may sound glaringly obvious that movements in the price of gold or any other commodity are relative to the currency they are quoted in, but it is surprising how many people don't realise it.
-We frequently get people phoning us to buy or sell gold, and telling us that gold has gone down (if they are buyers), or up (if they are sellers).
+It may sound glaringly obvious that movements in the price of precious metals or any other commodity are relative to the currency they are quoted in, but it is surprising how many people don't realise it.
+We frequently get people phoning us to buy or sell gold and silver, and telling us that gold has gone down (if they are buyers), or up (if they are sellers).
 Sometimes they are right, but often they are wrong.
 Although, it could be argued that they are both right and wrong at the same time!
 How can this be?
 Please read on, there is a simple explanation for this conundrum.

 Gold Prices Can Go up and down at the Same Time!